makerdao/mips/MIP0/mip0.md

 A status change for a MIP is requested by the MIP Author and will be reviewed by the MIP Editor(s) to see if it meets the status criteria of the requested status change.
 If it does, the Editor(s) will change the status of the MIP and the Author may proceed with the next stage of the process.
 If it does not, the MIP Editor(s) will revert with highlighted issues, and the Author must fix the highlighted issues before requesting another status change.

 ---
-### MIP0c4: MIP Components and MIP Component Types
+### MIP0c4: MIP Components

-**MIP Components**

-- When necessary, MIPs can have multiple components if it needs to contain multiple units of logic to satisfy completeness.
+- When necessary, a MIP can have multiple components if it needs to contain multiple units of logic to satisfy completeness.
 A MIP can also have only a single component.
-- MIP components are categorized by types, depending on what kind of logic they contain.
-MIP components are named by their parent MIP.
-The abbreviation convention MIPXcY is used to refer to these components (as seen in this document).
+- MIP components are named by their parent MIP.
+The abbreviation convention `MIPXcY` is used to refer to these components (as seen in this document).
-- A MIP component has one type or no types.

-**Component Types**

--   **Process MIP Component**

-    **Summary:** The purpose of a Process MIP component is to shape a specific process flow for the Maker community to adopt and standardize with respect to how governance operates.
-This MIP component type helps streamline specific processes in a transparent, open and traceable manner.
-A Process MIP will provide a publicly documented scope of a proposed process framework as well as a detailed description of the subproposal structure.

-    **Special Template:** N/A

-    **Important Notes:**

-	-   A Process MIP component must define the Feedback Period and Frozen Period for its sub proposals.
-	-   Sub proposals of Process MIP components with additional MIP Component types inherit the same types.

--   **Sub Proposals**

-    **Summary:** A MIP component creates a bespoke process that is engaged by submitting sup proposals according to the framework specified in the process MIP component.

-    -  The subproposal component naming convention is `MIP#c#-SP#`.
-This is important in order to delineate between different SPs under the same MIP.

-**Special Template:** N/A

 ---

+### MIP0c5: Sub-Proposals

+- A sub-proposal is an expedited process that is defined within a MIP to serve as a definition of how to run a given process within the MIPs framework.
+- Sub-proposals require a template, a feedback period and a frozen period and are submitted using that template.
+- Sub-proposals go through the MIPs process in the same way that full MIPs do.
+- The template, feedback period and frozen period for a set of sub-proposals are defined using a MIP component known as a Process component.
+- Any MIP containing a Process Component gains the Process type.
+- The sub-proposal naming convention is `MIPXcY-SPZ` where Y is the Process Component that contains the sub-proposal template and X is the MIP containing that component.
+This is important in order to delineate between different types of sub-proposal defined in the same MIP under different Process components.

+---

-### MIP0c5: MIP Replacement Process
+### MIP0c6: MIP Replacement Process

 A MIP can define one or more replacement targets in its preamble.
 If the MIP is given the accepted status, the replacement target(s) MIPs then receive the Obsolete status and effectively become inactive.
 The replaced MIP will in its MIP document contain the number of the MIP that replaced it, and other MIPs that depend on the replaced MIP, will instead interact with the new MIP.